 The supply of homes is, in other words, only barely meeting the demand, and believe us, that 1.7 months of inventory includes plenty of duds.

 Herein, then, lies the crux of the Eugene market’s persistent climb.
 Competition for available homes is still fierce enough that bidding wars and offers well above the listing price are still common.

 Recently, we worked with a buyer who put in an offer on a home in the starter range (i.e., $200-250,000.)
 This was a modest 2 bed 1 bath home on the market for $219,000.

 The listing agent indicated that the seller would review all offers a week after the listing was posted and would not accept offers prior to that date.
 After doing extensive research, our client decided to put in an offer well above list price.
 In fact, $16,000 higher.

 At the time of submitting the offer, there were six in play, and our client did not win the lottery.
 The seller decided to accept an offer that had a very short closing period and all cash.
 This is a prime example of the fierce competition that still exists in our market here in Eugene.

-Bend’s inventory isn’t much higher, lowering to 2.3 months as of the end of June after a modest increase through the spring.
+Bend’s housing inventory isn’t too much higher, weighing in at a lean 2.7 months as of November 2018.
 New constructions represent much of this inventory, and in Bend, these tend toward luxury homes.
-June’s average sale price was a record $522,000.
+June’s median sale price was a record $425,600.

-There’s definitely some truth to the common notion that well-off Californians are relocating to Bend from even more expensive markets, driving local housing prices higher and higher.
+Still, there’s some truth to the common notion that well-off Californians are relocating to Bend from even more expensive markets, continuing to drive local housing prices higher and higher.
 Eugene’s quality of life and robust economy also make it an increasingly attractive destination for people relocating from across the country.

 The important takeaway: Eugene and Bend are strong seller’s markets.
 Nationwide trends notwithstanding, we see them remaining that way through 2019 at the very least.